wp-plugins/the-casengo-chat-widget/readme.txt

 Requires at least: 3.3
 Tested up to: 3.8.1
-Stable tag: tags/1.9.5
+Stable tag: tags/1.9.6

 Live Chat from Casengo is Customer Support Software from the Cloud, First User is Always Free!

 == Description ==

 **Welcome at the most popular Wordpress Live Chat plugin.
-The Casengo Live Chat plugin allows you to add live chat to your blog or website quickly and easily.
-With Casengo, you can handle enquiries via email, social media and live chat directly from your website.
+The Casengo Live Chat plugin allows you to add live Chat to your blog or website quickly and easily.
+With Casengo, you can handle enquiries via email, Twitter, Facebook and Live Chat directly from your website.
 Casengo Live Chat helps you to respond to customer queries faster than ever, and to improve their satisfaction with a delicious combination of live chat and email.**

 Check out the Casengo Video: